otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/must-support-lists-for-multiple-values-of-the-same-parameter.md

 ---
-type: MUST
 id: R000062
 ---

-# support lists for multiple values of the same query parameter
+# MUST support lists for multiple values of the same query parameter

 If multiple values need to be supported, they should be provided as a comma-separated list (e.g. `key=value1,value2`).